Daniellamm/ha-bjc-newsletter/README.md

 ## Manual PDF Fallback

-If automatic downloading ever fails, you can manually place the newsletter PDF in your HA config directory:
+If Browserbase is not configured, you can manually place the newsletter PDF in your HA config directory:

 ```
 <HA config folder>/bjc_newsletter_pdfs/
 ```

 The integration scans this folder every hour and automatically processes any PDF placed there.
-This folder is created automatically on first run.

 To use this fallback:
 1. Open the newsletter at [flipsnack.com/7BBDB688B7A](https://www.flipsnack.com/7BBDB688B7A/)